wagood/laralist/README.md

 * [Laravel Swagger UI](https://github.com/nextapps-be/laravel-swagger-ui).
 This package makes it easy to make your project's Swagger (OpenAPI v3 JSON or YAML) file accessible in a Swagger UI right in your Laravel application.

+* Laravel [Tabby Integration](https://github.com/osa-eg/Laravel-Tabby-Integration) designed to simplify the integration of the Tabby API into your Laravel applications.
+It provides an easy-to-use interface for creating checkout sessions, handling payments, managing webhooks, and more.

 * [Tagify](https://github.com/usamamuneerchaudhary/laravel-tagify "Tagify") is a simple Tagging Package for Laravel.
 Using this package, you can simply tag, untag or retag any existing model in your laravel app.
 [Tutorial](https://thewebtier.com/how-to-implement-tagging-to-laravel-models-with-tagify)

 * [TailwindMerge](https://github.com/gehrisandro/tailwind-merge-laravel) for Laravel allows you to merge multiple Tailwind CSS classes and automatically resolves conflicts between classes by removing classes conflicting with a class defined later.
 This is especially helpful when you want to override Tailwind CSS classes in your Blade components. <!-- tailwind -->

+* [Teams Notification](https://github.com/osa-eg/laravel-teams-notification) package for Laravel lets you send notifications to Microsoft Teams.
+You can send normal messages, messages with additional details, and even use this package's custom logging channel

 * [TimeWarden](https://github.com/tomloprod/time-warden) is a lightweight PHP library that allows you to monitor the processing time of tasks (useful during the development stage and debugging) and also lets you set estimated execution times for tasks, enabling reactive actions when tasks exceed their estimated duration.